textpotential/bibliarchic/chapt3.md

 The marginal spaces and the spacing between lines in this roll interface undoubtedly afforded both ease of reading and some protection of the text from weak points in the material of the manuscript that might develop around the stitching of the sheets.
 Yet, as we see evidenced all throughout the roll, these spaces become a vehicle for affording collaborative participation in the ongoing construction of the interface that is 1QIsa^a^.[^tov]

-[^tov]: For a discussion of and bibliography for the text of and scribal practices at work in 1QIsa^a^, see Emmanuel Tov, "The Text of Isaiah at Qumran" in *Hebrew Bible, Greek Bible and Qumran: Collected Essays* (Tübingen: Mohr Siebeck, 2008).
+[^tov]: For a discussion of and bibliography for the text of and scribal practices at work in 1QIsa^a^, see Emanuel Tov, "The Text of Isaiah at Qumran" in *Hebrew Bible, Greek Bible and Qumran: Collected Essays* (Tübingen: Mohr Siebeck, 2008).

-[//]: # (Should i use transliteration or Hebrew font?)
+For a more comprehensive look at scribal practices evidenced in texts from Qumran, see Emanuel Tov, *Scribal Practices and Approaches Reflected in the Texts Found in the Judean Desert* (Leiden: Brill, 2009).
+For a useful summary of these practices drawing heavily on Tov's work, see David Stern, *The Jewish Bible: A Material History* (Seattle: University of Washington Press, 2017), 11-62.

 We can easily imagine the similarities between this collaborative affordance of 1QIsa^a^ and the notes we as teachers leave in the margins of our students' papers, either with pencil on paper or with annotation bubbles and pointers on a PDF.
 More advanced interfaces for collaborative construction of a text have emerged in word processing technologies and cloud based document sharing and cooperative editing platforms like google docs.